monstercameron/GoWebComponents/NOTES.md

 I was finally able to get a "fine grain" updater system going.
 I will clean up the code next, implement Cached fn, add documentation and then rebuild the blog portion of my website.
 Ill move the blog from htmx to go-html

 I also need to brainstorm cool marketing names.

+Wow, chatgpt q* really helped me with the dom update logic!
+I added a calculator app, its kinda decent!